 The remaining amount owing on the loan of $24 000 would be reported under the heading of Non-Current Liabilities as it represents the amount reasonably expected to be repaid in a period greater than the next 12 months.
 (1 mark)

-However, the the bank overdraft limit would not be included in the Balance Sheet as at 1 January 2019 as it is not an outstanding balance owing to the bank.
+However, the bank overdraft limit would not be included in the Balance Sheet as at 1 January 2025 as it is not an outstanding balance owing to the bank.
 It does not satisfy the definition of a liability as it is not a present obligation and is only an agreement with the bank to provide an overdraft if required.
 (1 mark)

 Question 2 (14 marks)